-- 1. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332(d) because (1) this matter exceeds \$5,000,000, (2) the action is a class action, (3) there are members of the class diverse from Defendant, and (4) there are more than 100 class members. - 2.
-This Court has general personal jurisdiction over Defendant.
-Defendant is headquartered in this district and has engaged in substantial business in this District, including the formation of the Policy underlying Plaintiff's claims, and Defendant has therefore personally availed itself of jurisdiction in this District. - 3.
-Venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(1) because Defendant is a resident of this district.
+1. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332(d) because (1) this matter exceeds \$5,000,000, (2) the action is a class action, (3) there are members of the class diverse from Defendant, and (4) there are more than 100 class members.

+2. This Court has personal jurisdiction over Defendant.
+Defendant Erie Insurance Company is headquartered in this District, and Defendant has engaged in substantial business in this District, including the formation of the Policy underlying Plaintiff's claims.
+Defendant has therefore personally availed itself of jurisdiction in this District.

+3. Venue is proper in this district pursuant to 28 U.S.C. § 1391(b) because Defendant Erie Insurance Company is a resident of this District and a substantial part of the events or omissions giving rise to the claim occurred in this District, including the formation of the Policy underlying Plaintiff's claims.